 The mangoes I get here in the U.S. are nowhere near as delicious (although Desi insists champagne mangoes are somewhat close), and when I cook with mangoes I prefer to buy the tinned pulp of the Alphonso mango– unarguably the king of all mangoes–from the Indian grocery store.

 My Mango Cashew Cream could be an ice-cream if you added one more cup of ice cubes to my recipe to firm it up.
 But I like my ice cream all flowing and melting and not brain-freezing cold, so the texture I achieve with this recipe is just perfect for me.
 Do keep in mind that you do need a really powerful blender for this recipe (I have a Vitamix), because a regular one won’t grind the cashews and ice cubes as smooth.

 For my Indian readers looking to make their recipes healthier and vegan, the cashew cream, minus the ice, is a perfect substitute for milk in making Aamras, the delectable Indian dessert made by blending cream and mango pulp.
 Add some cardamom to the mix, leave the ice cubes out, and add some water if needed.

 The Mango Cashew Cream makes for a perfect dessert on its own, but to make it even healthier drizzle it over some summery berries.
+Or dunk a poori in it.
 Yum.